A Can I conduct research for ISES?

 ISES is currently not conducting research but supports research efforts and promotes research findings that align with the ISES Mission.
 Students are supported with research awards and ISES volunteers to provide anonymous peer-review for reports and grant applications in this domain.
 ISES coordinates international research activities and facilitates the consensus on standardised methodologies in Equitation Science.

 If you have an idea for research within the Equitation Science discipline that you wish to discuss further, you can contact the research office via firstname.lastname@example.org.

 A Can ISES recommend coaches and trainers?

-Regretably ISES is not in a position to recommend trainers or coaches at this point in time, although we hope to have soon an ISES accredited list of trainers that adhere to the Eight Principles that we promote.
+Regrettably ISES is not in a position to recommend trainers or coaches at this point in time, although we soon hope to have an ISES accredited list of trainers that adhere to the ten training principles that we promote.

 A Does ISES give research grants for students?

 ISES has the annual ISES Student Research Grant and the annual Most Promising Student Award to encourage students to present excellent studies and enable them to undertake supervised research projects which fall within the field of Equitation Science.

 Equitation science promotes an objective, evidence-based understanding of the welfare of horses during training and competition by applying valid, quantitative scientific methods that can identify what training techniques are ineffective or may result in equine suffering.
 Equitation Science uses a multidisciplinary approach to explain horse training, for example from a learning theory perspective that removes anthropomorphism and emotiveness.